Skip to main content

 Our Vision

-Fueled by research, clinical practice, and patient and community engagement, AEM serves clinicians, patients and communities by advocating for wider training in EMD&T.
+Fueled by research, clinical practice, and patient and community engagement, AEM serves clinicians, patients and communities by advocating for advanced training, practice competency, and innovation in EMD&T.

 Why Now